makeabilitylab/physcomp/pages/tutorials/basics/led-fade.md

 | ![Arduino Uno]({{ site.baseurl }}/assets/images/ArduinoUno_Fritzing.png)    | ![Red LED]({{ site.baseurl }}/assets/images/RedLED_Fritzing.png) | ![220 Ohm Resistor]({{ site.baseurl }}/assets/images/Resistor220_Fritzing.png) |
 | Arduino Uno, Leonardo, or similar  | Red LED | 220Ω Resistor |

-## Fade Circuit
+## Making the fade LED circuit

 As noted in our previous lesson, the Arduino Uno has 14 digital I/O pins:

 ![Close-up image of the 14 digital I/O pins on the Arduino Uno](assets/images/ArduinoUno_CloseUp_DigitalIOPins.png)

 However, **6** of the 14 I/O pins can also be used for analog output.
-These pins are indicated by the tilde (`~`) printed next to the pin on the Arduino (*i.e.,* silkscreened on the Arduino's PCB).
+These pins are indicated by the tilde (`~`) printed next to the pin on the Arduino (silkscreened directly on the Arduino's PCB).

 ![Close up of the Arduino Uno highlighting the six analog output pins](assets/images/ArduinoUno_CloseUp_AnalogOutputPins.png)

-So, we don't actually have to change our circuit at all!
-(Indeed, this is the reason why we selected Pin 3 in the first place).
+So, for this lesson, we don't actually have to change our circuit at all!
+You can keep the same circuit as the [LED Blink lesson](led-blink.md).
+Indeed, this is the reason why we selected Pin 3 in the first place.

 ![Wiring diagram showing LED cathode wired to GND and LED anode wired to a 220 Ohm resistor and then to Pin 3](assets/images/Arduino_LEDFade_Pin3Circuit.png)